martinit18/and-python/README.txt

   diag/compute_IPR.py
   lyapounov/compute_lyapounov_vs_energy.py
   prop/compute_prop.py
-  aek0/compute_spectral_function.py
+  spectral_function/compute_spectral_function.py
 All these examples are supposed to run in few seconds.
 The structure is the same for each example:
-  1. Read parameters of the calculation in file params.dat (see section II.9)
+  1. Read parameters of the calculation in the parameter file (see section II.9)
   2. Prepare the Hamiltonian structure
   3. Prepare the calculation to be performed, including numpy arrays for the results and the "header strings" for output (see section II.10)